 × Arctocephalus tropicalis [Subantarctic Fur Seal] ONHR(Juan Fernández Archipelago).
 Probable hybrids have been reported.
 Francis (in Boness et al. 1993); Torres et al. 1984.

 Arctocephalus pusillus [South African Fur Seal]

-+ Mirounga leonina [Southern Elephant Seal] An M. leonina male was observed copulating with numerous A. pusillus females.
++ Mirounga leonina [Southern Elephant Seal] An M. leonina male was observed copulating with numerous A. pusillus females (though actual hybrids derived from such mating do not seem to have been reported).
 He crushed them to death in the process.
 M. leonina males are far larger than Arctocephalus pusillus females (2,000-2,700 kg vs. 36-122 kg).
 These seals belong to separate families (Mirounga leonina belongs to Phocidae and Arctocephalus pusillus belongs to Otariidae).
 Best et al. 1981.